Just an hour’s drive from Wellington is Martinborough, a boutique wine region which produces around 1% of New Zealand’s wine.

 I’d recommend Tiro Hana Estate winery for desert and a look in their Emporium.
 It’s a stately building with several rooms but note before visiting that they don’t offer wine tasting during lunch hours.

 Margrain does a very generous tasking – $10 or $15 per person depending on how many wines you’d like to try and they allow sharing should the driver want a sip or two.
 The tasting price is waved with a wine purchase of $50 or more.

-The bubbles was my favourite here, friends completely disagree with me and are strong believers in the rose.
+While bubbles is my favourite here, friends completely disagree with me and are strong believers in the rose.
 I took away a bottle of the Margrain Chenin Blanc and a Margrain Cut Cane Chenin Blanc dessert wine which didn’t sit in my wine rack for long.

 Te Kairanga Wines